YourAverageLink/fast_rng_int/README.md

 to a number on its right.
 This means that, if we were to request more bits to choose this point, there is a chance these new bits could push the point over to the right of the number, thus changing the output.

-The algorithm represents the "points" as `m = n * the 64 random bits`, so this case happens if the last 64 bits of m are very close to overflowing.
+The algorithm represents the "points" as `(lo, hi) = n * the 64 random bits`, so this case happens if the lo bits are close to overflowing.

 Consider an extreme example, with the same 0-6 number line, but suppose we only generated 3 bits.